paulb777/AppLaudApp/Readme.md

 --------------------

 The app is buildable in any standard Android development environment.
 In addition to AppLaud Cloud, Eclipse ADT (New > Android Project) and the command line will work.
-See the next section for building on AppLaud Cloud ...
+See the next section for building on AppLaud Cloud.

 Building and Bootstrapping a new version of AppLaud App with AppLaud Cloud and AppLaud App
 --------------------